JakubK/SnipCode/README.md

 # SnipCodeAPI
-API for SnipCode - Application for sharing the code snippets.
+SnipCode - Application for sharing the code snippets.